johngodley/redirection/readme.txt

 * Full WordPress 3.5+ compatability!
 Note that this contains database changes so please backup your data.

 == Changelog ==

+= 2.3.5 =
+* Default log settings to 7 days, props to Maura
+* Updated Danish translation thanks to Mikael Rieck
+* Add per-page screen option for log pages
+* Remove all the corners

 = 2.3.4 =
 * Fix escaping of URL in admin page